kylesezhi/opencode-agents/architect.md

 - Include acceptance criteria.
 - Be independently testable when possible.
 - Avoid unnecessary coupling to other tasks.
+- Include updates for README or other documentation within the codebase.

 Parallelize independent tasks when safe.